WREG-TV: News operation

-The station presently broadcasts 40½ hours of locally produced newscasts each week (with 6½ hours on weekdays, 4½ hours on Saturdays and 3½ hours on Sundays).
-For more than two decades, WREG has been in a Nielsen ratings war for first place with longtime powerhouse WMC-TV.
-WREG did not actually win a ratings period, however, until February 2006 after it paired former WHBQ anchor Claudia Barr and former WMC morning anchor Richard Ransom as its main evening anchors.
-Since that time, WREG has gradually built on its wins in the all-important 10 p.m. slot and now consistently dominates that time period.
-Since the February 2014 sweeps period, the station's newscasts have placed first in all time slots.
+The station presently broadcasts 43 hours of locally produced newscasts each week (with seven hours each weekday, 4 1/2 hours on Saturdays and 3 1/2 hours on Sundays).

 On June 13, 2011, beginning with the 10 p.m. newscast, WREG-TV became the third station in the Memphis market (behind WMC-TV and WHBQ-TV) to begin broadcasting its local newscasts in high definition.
 The switch came with a refresh of the newsroom set and new graphics, however major technical glitches occurred during the week following the conversion.
 In mid-2011, the WREG news studio received a major overhaul with the unveiling of a "newsplex" set (designed by FX Group) that occupies a large studio with loft areas and continues into a smaller newsroom area in the back and includes numerous live areas and a set for the Live at 9 program.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 The station became a charter affiliate of Antenna TV upon its launch on January 1, 2011, and is carried on digital subchannel 3.3.

 Analog-to-digital conversion

-WREG-TV discontinued regular programming on its analog signal, over VHF channel 3, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remained on its pre-transition UHF channel 28, using PSIP to display WREG-TV's virtual channel as 3 on digital television receivers.
+WREG-TV ended regular programming on its analog signal, over VHF channel 3, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
+The station's digital signal remained on its pre-transition UHF channel 28, using virtual channel 3.